As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 - In a halfway manner ease out your clutch.

-- Make a throttle roll slightly in order to pull the vehicle around a particular turn.
+- Make a throttle roll slightly to pull the vehicle around a particular turn.

 - Drag the bike’s rear brake.
 Then, make sure that the clutch slipped for the speed control.